What you need to do to get your government stimulus check

-The IRS and the Treasury Department say Americans will start receiving their economic impact checks in the next three weeks.
+The IRS and the Treasury Department say Americans will start receiving their economic impact checks within the next few weeks.

 The payments are part of the $2.2 trillion rescue package signed into law last week by President Donald Trump aimed at combating the economic ravages of the coronavirus outbreak.

 Most people don't need to do anything to get the money.
-But some — including senior citizens and low-income people who might not traditionally file tax returns — do need to take action.
-People behind on filing their taxes might also want to get caught up.
+But some populations who don't typically file returns — including senior citizens and low-income people who might not traditionally file tax returns — may be confused.
+The government urged them to file taxes and then later reversed course for certain groups.

-The IRS and Treasury have provided more details on how to ensure you get paid.
+The IRS and Treasury have updated their guidance on how to ensure you get paid.
 Here are the basics:

 WHO IS ELIGIBLE FOR THE PAYMENTS?